kuzzleio/kuzzle/bin/README.md

 **Note:** All services containing a toggle() method can be activated or deactivated on the fly.
 Some vital services can't be togglable.

-# Create the first admin
+# Create the first administrative user account

 You will need it to connect to the back-office